 Category: ISO-25010/Reliability/Recoverability

-Statement: Upon Disaster Recovery (DR) the system MUST meet its quantified RPO constraint.
+Statement: Upon Disaster Recovery (DR) the system must meet its quantified RPO constraint.

-Rationale: After waiting for a Disaster Recovery process to complete in order to continue with their work, Users expect to lose the least amount of both unsaved and saved work.
+Rationale: After waiting for a disaster recovery process to complete in order to continue with their work, userusers expect to lose the least amount of both unsaved and saved work.

 Details: The RPO value is a quantified value.

-Prompts: How often are they backed up fully (e.g.: daily)?
-How often are they backed up incrementally? (e.g.: 5 minutes)
+Prompts: How often are they backed up fully (e.g., daily)?
+How often are they backed up incrementally? (e.g., 5 minutes)

 Security